arghasen/SlowdeathAI/Readme.md

 ## v0.8.3
 change the order of researches a bit, make the boom more like a 3tc boom then a 4tc boom.
 Train upto 20 military in castle age.
+Lost in 40 mins, had a bad wood lumbercamp at the start and never recovered in wood situation.

+## v0.8.4
+Build second barrack if under attack, build castle a bit earlier, delay tc, university and monastry when under attack.
+Lost under 30 mins with bad lumbercamp again.